 Truthfully, for many workers in the service industry, earning tip does not only act as a motivator for high performance, but it also ensures having adequate living standards.
 Because servers make so little money, there is a reliance on tips to make ends meet.

 According to the National Employment Law Project; workers in the service industry earn more from tips than what they’re paid as an hourly wage.
 This effectively fosters reliance on providing sublime service and a level of competitiveness.
-Roughly 59% of hourly earnings for waiters and waitresses
+Roughly 59% of hourly earnings for waiters and waitresses comes from tips.

 Chelsea Welch’s testimony in the Guardian corroborates the harsh realities faced by many servers.
 She writes “I need tips to pay my bills.
 All waiters do. ”

 Another shortcoming is that tips are taxed in both Canada and the United States because they are classified as earned income.
 This is completely wrong.
 While fixed hourly are rightfully taxed, tips, which are an absolute necessity for many should be exempt from taxation.